zulip/zulip/docs/working-copies.md

 Sometimes you need to get commits.
 Here are some scenarios:

-- You may fork the official Zulip repo to your Github fork.
+- You may fork the official Zulip repo to your GitHub fork.
 - You may fetch commits from the offical Zulip repo to your local copy.
 - You occasionally may fetch commits from your forked copy.

 Sometimes you want to publish commits.
 Here are scenarios:

-- You push code from your local copy to your Github fork.
+- You push code from your local copy to your GitHub fork.
 (You usually want to put the commit on a feature branch.)
 - You submit a PR to the official Zulip repo.